zeroincombenze/rma/rma_consignment_evaluation/README.rst

 To use this module, you need to:

-* Go to *Sales > Orders > Orders*.
+#. ☰ Sales > Sales Orders > Orders
-* Create a new sales order or select an existing one.
+#.
+Create a new sales order or select an existing one
-* If the sales order is in 'Sales Order' state you can see in the status bar a button labeled [Create RMA], click it and a wizard will appear.
+#.
+When the sales order is in 'Sales Order' state you can see in the status bar a button labeled [Create RMA], click it and a wizard will appear
-* Modify the data at your convenience and click on [Accept] button.
+#.
+Modify the data at your convenience and click on [Accept] button
-* As many RMAs as lines with quantity greater than zero will be created.
-Those RMAs will be linked to the sales order.
+#.
+As many RMAs as lines with quantity greater than zero will be created; Those RMAs will be linked to the sales order